Resisting an Officer With or Without Violence

 Anyone who commits this crime is guilty of committing a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.Contact the Law Office of Roger P. Foley, P.A.

 These crimes will be prosecuted by Palm Beach County and Broward County prosecutors.
 The prosecutors are going to lean on the side of law enforcement and let the defense lawyer sort it out.
 It is important to contact a competent criminal defense attorney.
-Call us today to schedule a free initial consultation to discuss the case with us.
+Call us today to schedule a free 20 minute phone consultation to discuss the case with us.
 We want to talk to you about your version of the events.
 It is important for you tell us everything so we can help you.
 We will take depositions, if permitted, of the police officers and any witnesses.
 These depositions and what you tell us at the consultation will be essential to developing a defense strategy.
 We will try to persuade the prosecutor to drop your case.
 If the prosecutor is not persuaded, we can argue to the judge that your case should be dismissed.
 We can even take your case all the way to trial.
 Call today so we can start working on your case.